cjbnc/ws-standards/proposed/WSSR-2-authentication-standards.md

 * Keys consist of at least 8 alphanumeric characters
 * Keys do not contain characters outside the standard visible ASCII range (0x20-0x7E)

 It is RECOMMENDED that keys are constructed in such a manner that they are easily validated without a database lookup.
+This allows the system to drop malformed keys without consuming additional resources.
+Verification that the key is in use and what the scope is will require a lookup, but the syntactic validation of the key does not.
 Implementation of such construction is outside the scope of this document.